 In the smart home space, devices connect using various protocols.
 Z-Wave is a radio frequency (RF) protocol which provides connectivity and interoperability between individual gadgets.
 It’s similar to Wi-Fi or Zigbee.
 Loads of devices utilize the Z-Wave protocol, from security cameras to door locks.
 Z-wave components are an essential part of any smart home automation journey.
 We have shortlisted our choices for several types of Z-wave devices previously.

-Best Z-wave Devices for Home Automation:
+Best Z-wave Devices for Home Automation in 2019:

 In this post, we are going to cover the Z-wave garage door sensor options available to today.
 Note that because these standalone devices communicate with the Z-Wave protocol, a Z-Wave controller is necessary as a hub.
 Samsung SmartThings, Wink, etc. are great options for a hub.